Typhoid Vaccine For Kids: Age-Wise Schedule

 > 6 yearsTy21aFour (one every 48 hours)After 2 years

-For children living in countries where typhoid fever is common, the vaccination schedule is as follows (6) (7):
+In countries where typhoid fever is listed among the most common diseases in children, the vaccination schedule is as follows (6) (7):

 AgeVaccineDoseBooster